kelsangt/Study-Buddies/README.md

 Wednesday (4/16):
 - Kelsang:
-    - Work on frontend logic and styling for Notifications
+    - Work on frontend logic and styling for Upcoming Events
 - Ying:
-    - Work on frontend logic and styling for Notifications
+    - Work on frontend logic and styling for Upcoming Events
 - Fahim
-    - Work on backend logic for Notifications
+    - Work on backend logic for Upcoming Events
 - Justin
-    - Work on frontend logic and styling for Notifications + backend
+    - Work on frontend logic and styling for Upcoming Events + backend

 Thursday (4/16):
 - Kelsang: